Matthew McConaughey: 2015–2019: Career fluctuations

 After finishing Gus Van Sant's 2015 film The Sea of Trees with Ken Watanabe, in 2016, McConaughey starred in two films, Free State of Jones and Gold, and voiced leading characters in two animated films, Kubo and the Two Strings and Sing.
 In 2016, McConaughey was hired as creative director and celebrity spokesman for Wild Turkey's latest campaign, to bring in more women and more international customers.

 McConaughey starred as Walter Padick in the 2017 Stephen King adaptation The Dark Tower, which received negative reactions from most critics.
 In 2018, he starred in the true life gangster drama White Boy Rick, which gained mixed reviews.
 In 2019, he headlined the erotic thriller Serenity, that also starred Diane Lane and Anne Hathaway.
 The film was panned by both critics and audiences after its release on January 25.
 McConaughey next had the starring role in Harmony Korine's The Beach Bum, a comedy also featuring Zac Efron and Jonah Hill.
 The film was released on March 29, 2019.
 In late 2019 McConaughey appeared in the Guy Ritchie film The Gentlemen, playing fictional cannabis baron Mickey Pearson.

 2020–present: Limited work

 In 2020 McConaughey published a memoir, Greenlights.
 On February 6, 2023, it was announced that he voiced an animated version of Elvis Presley on the Netflix animated series Agent Elvis, released on March 17, 2023.
 McConaughey returned to feature acting in 2025, starring in the crime film The Rivals of Amziah King, which premiered at the South by Southwest festival in March to critical acclaim.
-He is also starring in Paul Greengrass' survival thriller The Lost Bus as a bus driver navigating the 2018 Camp Fire; the film is set to release on Apple TV+ later in 2025.
+He is also starring in Paul Greengrass' survival thriller The Lost Bus as a bus driver navigating the 2018 Camp Fire; the film was released on Apple TV+ in October 2025.
+That same year, McConaughey was granted voice and likeness trademarks with the United States Patent and Trademark Office.
+His lawyer, Kevin Yorn, stated that the goal was to "protect someone's stealing somebody's voice" with the misuse of artificial intelligence.